jorkey/service-lifecycle-platform/readme.md

 - Service - service for installation
 - Provider Desired Version - the desired version of the service from the provider
 - Developer Desired Version - desired developer version on the distribution server
-- Client Desired Version - desired client version
+- Last Client Build - last client version build
 - Tested Developer Version - last tested version

 There are already selected services for building for which there are no client versions with the desired version from the provider.